Ko Wen-je: Emergency preparedness

 Ko built two detention basins in the Wenshan district to help prevent flash floods.
 Construction on both started in November 2015.
 By October 2017, both detention basins were operational with a combined volume of 45,000 cubic meters.
 According to Ko, with the new detention basins contributing to a comprehensive flood control strategy, the area could now withstand up to 78.8 millimeters per hour of rain without flooding, up from 59 mm per hour previously, bringing Wenshan district up to the same standards as the rest of Taipei.

 Debt repayment

 During Ko's tenure, Taipei City paid down NT$57.1 billion of debt.
 When Ko left office at the end of 2022, NT$89.8 billion of debt remained, down from NT$146.9 billion at the beginning of his first term.
 The debt repayment mostly occurred from 2015 to 2019.
 After the COVID-19 pandemic began, the debt stayed roughly constant at NT$89.8 billion between 2020 and 2022.

 Taiwan People's Party

-Ko founded the Taiwan People's Party in August 2019.
+Ko founded the Taiwan People's Party in August 2019, and was elected its first chairman on August 6, 2019.
 In founding the party, Ko said that he wanted to offer Taiwanese an alternative to the Democratic Progressive Party-led green camps and the Kuomintang-led blue camps.
-As of 2025, the TPP is the third largest political party in Taiwan and has eight legislators in the Legislative Yuan.
+He resigned as chairman on January 1, 2025, and was replaced by Huang Kuo-chang.